pangaea-data-publisher/fuji/README.md

 F-UJI is a web service to programatically assess FAIRness of research data objects based on [metrics](https://doi.org/10.5281/zenodo.3775793) developed by the [FAIRsFAIR](https://www.fairsfair.eu/) project.
 The service will be applied to demostrate the evaluation of objects in repositories selected for in-depth collaboration with the project.

+A web demo using F-UJI is available at https://www.f-uji.net

 ## Assessment Scope, Constraint and Limitation
 The service is **in development** and its assessment depends on several factors.
 - In the FAIR ecosystem, FAIR assessment must go beyond the object itself.
 FAIR enabling services and repositories are vital to ensure that research data objects remain FAIR over time.
 Importantly, machine-readable services (e.g., registries) and documents (e.g., policies) are required to enable automated tests.